PinjariSohail/automatic-garbagebin-/README.md

 <b>This is a simple electronic project of smart automatic garbagebin</b>

-It is a arduino based project where we use Arduino UNO, ultrosonic sensor, serve motor, and 5V power source to implpement this project in hardware we use software calles Arduino IDE to develope, compile and upload the code to hardware.
+It is a arduino based project where we use Arduino UNO, ultrosonic sensor, serve motor, and 5V power source to implpement this project in hardware.

+we use software calles Arduino IDE to develope, compile and upload the code to hardware.

 the samrt garbagebin works in such a way that when ever it detects a person with in the range of 30cm the lib of the trashbin will open automatically and it will stay open as long as it detects a person. once the person is away from the threshold distance the lid will wait for 3 seconds then it will get closed.